Francis I of France: Reign

 As Francis was receiving his education, ideas emerging from the Italian Renaissance were influential in France.
 Some of his tutors, such as François de Moulins de Rochefort (his Latin instructor, who later during the reign of Francis was named Grand Aumônier de France) and Christophe de Longueil (a Brabantian humanist), were attracted by these new ways of thinking and attempted to influence Francis.
-His academic education had been in arithmetic, geography, grammar, history, reading, spelling, and writing and he became proficient in Hebrew, Italian, Latin and Spanish.
+His academic education had been in arithmetic, astronomy, geography, grammar, history, reading, spelling, and writing and he became proficient in Hebrew, Italian, Latin and Spanish.
 Francis came to learn chivalry, dancing, and music, and he loved archery, falconry, horseback riding, hunting, jousting, real tennis and wrestling.
 He ended up reading philosophy and theology and he was fascinated with art, literature, poetry and science.
 His mother, who admired Italian Renaissance art, passed this interest on to her son.
 Although Francis did not receive a humanist education, he was more influenced by humanism than any previous French king.